Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 A comprehensive crisis management plan should be tailored to the specific needs of the butcher shop.
 This plan must encompass the following key elements:

-- Risk Assessment: Identify potential hazards associated with raw meat, including contamination risks from pathogens such as Salmonella and E. coli.
+- Identify potential hazards associated with raw meat, including contamination risks from pathogens such as Salmonella and E. coli.

-- Response Team: Designate a crisis management team with defined roles, including a spokesperson, food safety officer, and communication lead.
+- Designate a crisis management team with defined roles, including a spokesperson, food safety officer, and communication lead.

-- Emergency Protocols: Outline step-by-step procedures for containment, investigation, and mitigation of the incident.
+- Outline step-by-step procedures for containment, investigation, and mitigation of the incident.

 Steps to Take During a Food Safety Incident